PaulMarkey-NYC/Technical-Writing/README.md

 # Paul Markey - Radiation Resources Inc.
 ***Tech writing and business analyst services***

 Radiation Resources Inc. is the New York City-based independent consulting company founded by **Paul Markey**.
-A seasoned Wall Street tech writer/engineer with broad experience in the financial services and media industries, Paul is a disciplined tech communicator with excellent social skills who sits down with fast-talking developers and executives then organize their thoughts into cohesive, cogent documentation.
+A seasoned Wall Street tech writer/engineer with broad experience in the financial services and media industries, Paul is a disciplined tech communicator with excellent social skills who can sit down with fast-talking developers and executives then organize their thoughts into cohesive, cogent documentation.

 **We communicate**.
 Whether working with busy executives or fast-talking systems developers, Paul efficiently destills the essential message then crafts it into nuanced, concise language and images that exceed expectations.
 Runbooks, user guide, system specs, executive memos, architectural diagrams, web-based imagery -- Paul Markey and Radiation Resources deliver the job fast and with flair.
 And without the hassles.